Pointer Value Retrieval: A new benchmark for understanding the limits of neural network generalization: Fast vs Slow Learning, and Reasoning

-The results of Figures \ref{fig:vec-overview}, \ref{fig:tr-sizes} illustrate that larger datasets help reach high test performance, with models often showing a sharp jump in test accuracy as the dataset size is increased.
-This raises a key question: is the high test accuracy truly indicative of learning reasoning, or for a task of complexity $m$, are the models simply memorizing the $10^{m+2}$ digits corresponding to all the different choices of (i) pointer (ii) neighborhood digits (iii) the associated label?
-To answer this, we devise a test by combining distribution shift and functional complexity, which provides surprising insights on the reasoning capability of neural networks.
+The need for larger training data with more complex tasks also raises key question: is the high test accuracy indicative of learning reasoning, or for a task of complexity $m$, are the models simply \textit{memorizing} the $10^{m+2}$ digits corresponding to all the different choices of (i) pointer (ii) neighborhood digits (iii) the associated label?
+To answer this, we look at performance when extending Holdout shift to higher functional complexities.

 Specifically, for a task of complexity $m$, we ensure the sequence $(0,1,\ldots,m)$ never occurs in the value window in the training set.
 Meanwhile, the test set is adversarially constructed to contain only $(0,1,\ldots,m)$ in the value window, but the pointers and other digits outside the value window are random.
 We call this task \texttt{holdout-1}.
 Similarly, \texttt{holdout-2},...,\texttt{holdout-i}, etc. are constructed to hold out not only $(0,1,\ldots,m)$, but also $i$ permutations of it.
-This is the natural extension to complexity $m$ of the Holdout Shift experiment described in Sections \ref{subsec:vary-difficulty-dshift}.
-But as the value is not directly the output (as in complexity $0$), there is potential to avoid the systematic failure of Section \ref{sec:warmpu-dshift}.

-The results of holding out up to $(m+1)!$ permutations for $m=1,2$ and evaluating on the adversarial test set are shown in Figure \ref{fig:holdout-many}.
-We observe a partial remarkable success: there are some random seeds where the neural network fails to train (not included in the plot).
-But in seeds where it does learn, it generalizes even when \textit{all} permutations are held out, strong evidence that it is truly learning to reason.
-Some examples of failed runs are shown in Figure \ref{fig:slow-fast-learn}: we consistently observe a difference between \textit{slow and fast learning}.
-When training converges slowly in a random seed, the test accuracy is poor, while fast training convergence results in $100\%$ test accuracy.
-Together, these results suggest rich open directions on understanding task training dynamics and the mechanisms of learning.
+We train neural networks on this holdout task for $m=1,2$, holding out up to $(m+1)!$ permutations.
+Like with tasks of high complexity, there are slow learners that fail to learn well, shown in Appendix Figure \ref{fig:fast-vs-slow-holdout}.
+But if we exclude these runs, the results, in Figure \ref{fig:holdout-many}, illustrate a remarkable success --- the neural networks generalize even when \textit{all} permutations are held out.
+Together, these results suggest that neural networks do have sophisticated reasoning capabilities, but the structure of the task, inductive bias of the models and properties of the data can all have highly influential roles.
+There remain many exciting open directions on the PVR benchmark in better understanding this interplay and its effects on learning and reasoning.